biicode/docs/articles/raspberry_pi_christmas.rst

 Have fun with the moving doll!

-Now having your doll moving, share it with you friends and family, make them laugh.
-We would also be happy to see other videos online, show us your most creative doll :)
+Now having your doll moving, share it with your friends and family, make them laugh.
+We would also be happy to see other videos online. **Feel free to show us your most creative doll** :)